 Fragrance, Parabens, Triclosan, Sodium Lauryl/Laureth Sulfate and ingredients that contain ‘eth’ in their names (such as Butoxyethanol, Ceteareth, Ethyl Acetate etc.).

 My number one, avoid it at all costs, ingredient is fragrance.
 I share, what I believe to be important info on, why fragrance is super nasty stuff in this blog.
 Read it and see how you feel.

 Get familiar with product packaging/labels – Open your cupboards and take out the products you currently use.
 Flip them over and look at the information panels.
 Do you see fragrance listed?
 Do you recognise many ingredients?
 Can you see any ingredients on those lists that we’ve spoken about above?

 If so, how do you feel about them?
 Think about whether you use them, whether you need them?
 This process will help you determine what items you may want to replace.
 (Remember, long names do not necessarily mean they’re ‘bad’.
 For example, shea butter is also known as Butyrospermum Parkii, and jojoba oil is technically called Simmondsia Chinensis.)

 If you need more help reading labels, I’ll make mention (again) that I have developed a very doable, user-friendly and affordable short course on the topic.
 Check out the details here.

-Rather than throw everything away, I would suggest one of two approaches to making this decision.
+Determine which products you would like to replace with DIY – Rather than throw everything away, I would suggest one of two approaches to making this decision: